gilansalehi/Capstone/README.md

 # TODO:
+// DO EDITING
+// have button that will give every element the contenteditable="true" tag.
+// when that button is clicked, it changes to a save icon so changes can be saved to the database.

+// how to route to articles by title rather than id?
 // fetching article should list current user as author (or "0")
-// DO EDITING
 // DO IMAGES
 // fix article rendering to include header image
 // create a rescue for routing errors that says "that page does not exist, would you like to create it?"